Wario (series): Microgames

 Microgames are simple video games created by the fictional company WarioWare, Inc. Nintendo's line of WarioWare games each feature these microgames, which are generally less than five seconds long.
-Microgames are even simpler and shorter than the minigames found in other games such as the Mario Party series.
-Gameplay in all WarioWare games is distinct from most other games, as they involve the player or players trying to beat the microgames as soon as possible.
-Most games present instructions in the form of a verb and quickly drop the player into the situation where they must perform said verb.
+Most games present instructions in the form of a verb and quickly drop the player into the situation where they must perform said verb (such as "jump" or "run").
+Other microgames may involve more complex actions, such as having to run and jump in the same microgame.
+In a stage, microgames are presented in a random order, with a boss microgame stage placed at the end that is more complex and longer.
+On replay, these stages allow the player to continue playing after beating the boss microgame, with subsequent microgames having an increasingly high speed and difficulty, with the further difficulty changing aspects of the microgames.
+For example, one microgame, based on The Legend of Zelda, increases the difficulty by adding obstacles in harder difficulties.
 The extremely stripped-down gameplay has intrigued some game researchers, who have used WarioWare both as a case study in understanding the relationship between rules and play in videogames, and as a target domain for investigating automated game design.